Dunsin1234/voice-assistant/README.md

  Features

-🎤 Speech Recognition using Google Speech API.
+🎤 Speech Recognition using Google Speech API

-🔊 Text-to-Speech responses.
+🔊 Text-to-Speech responses

-🧠 Processes and returns voice commands.
+🧠 Processes and returns voice commands

 🧩 Easy to expand with new features or actions